 The Apple AirPods Max made waves in the consumer audio world, not because it’s necessarily groundbreaking, but rather due to its price.
-Consumers expect pricy products from Apple, but the company may have pushed the envelop too far with its $549 USD headphones.
+Consumers expect pricy products from Apple, but the company may have pushed the envelope too far with its $549 USD headphones.
 We’re pitting the Apple AirPods Max against the Bose Noise Cancelling Headphones 700 to see which top-notch headset is worth your while.

-Apple AirPods Max vs. Bose Noise Cancelling Headphones 700: Which headset has the better build and fit?
+Apple AirPods Max vs Bose Noise Cancelling Headphones 700: Which headset has the better build and fit?

 Both the Apple AirPods Max and Bose Noise Cancelling Headphones 700 feature over-ear designs.
 Bespectacled listeners can listen for hours at a time with either headset, but the AirPods Max ear pads are plusher and the Bose Headphones 700 are significantly lighter (254g compared to 384g).
-Neither headset compares to the Bose QuietComfort 35 II or Shure AONIC 50 when it comes to all-day comfort, though.
+Neither headset compares to the Bose QuietComfort 35 II or Bose QuietComfort 45 when it comes to all-day comfort, though.

 |Bluetooth Codecs||Wired connection||Battery life (ANC)||Controls||Software||Weight||Charge port|

 Apple AirPods Max

 Yes (requires special cable, or adapter)